Oberkoh/madlibs/README.md

 # madlibs
 a very simple version of the madlibs program in python
+You many modify and change the parameters as you wish